dankniight/newspage/README.md

-# Simplified News Aggregator
+# Tech News Aggregator

-A minimal news aggregator that fetches tech news from multiple sources and displays them in a clean web interface, now deployed to GitHub Pages.
+A static tech news aggregator that fetches articles from multiple sources and displays them in a clean web interface, deployed to GitHub Pages.

 ## Features